This clinic provides:

 Preparation for IUD or IUS removal

-If you wish to try for a pregnancy the IUD/IUS can be removed at any time.
+If you want like to try for a pregnancy the IUD/IUS can be removed at any time.

 It is advisable to start taking Folic Acid 400 mcg daily 3 months prior to removal to reduce the risk of spina bifida and brain abnormalities in the foetus.
 You should also reduce alcohol and give up smoking.

-If you wish to avoid pregnancy then you should start an alternative method of contraception such as condom, pill, patch, ring or injection 7 days before removal or don't have sex.
+If you want to avoid pregnancy then you should start an alternative method of contraception such as condom, pill, patch, ring or injection 7 days before removal or don't have sex.

-If you wish to use another form of contraception following the removal of your coil, inform the receptionist when making your appointment, as extra time will be needed for your appointment.
+If you want to use another form of contraception following the removal of your coil, inform the receptionist when making your appointment, as extra time will be needed for your appointment.

 How the IUD or IUS is removed